What Kindness Means to Death Row Inmates Like Me

 But his requisitions for new equipment went unanswered.
 Perry found he had less to do, and less authority, as a unit manager of death row until and unless he punished us.

 It happened to Dr. Kuhns too.
 From 2010 to 2017, he directed psychological treatment at Central Prison.
 A man of conviction, he established a number of therapeutic programs on death row: creative writing, chess, drama, yoga, Toastmasters, art and more.
-These groups improved our self-esteem, emotional maturity, and the overall behaviour of our entire unit.
+These groups improved our self-esteem, emotional maturity, and the overall behavior of our entire unit.

 The problem with Kuhns’s recognition and nurturing of our humanity is that it, too, ignored the unwritten rule.
-After a more security-minded administration came into power, he and ten of his volunteers were scrutinised for their friendliness with five death-row prisoners.
+After a more security-minded administration came into power, he and ten of his volunteers were scrutinized for their friendliness with five death-row prisoners.
 (I was one of them.)
 All of the programs were stopped.

 The volunteers were scared away, and Dr. Kuhns eventually took a job elsewhere.